UVicRocketry/UVR-LED-Test/README.md

 # LED-Serial-Test #
-NUCELO-L053R8 serial test program for PWM-driven LEDs
+NUCLEO-L053R8 serial test program for PWM-driven LEDs

 Written for UVic Rocketry

 ## Setup ##

 Compile .bin from source (using GCC ARM Embedded) or download release.
-Flash the .bin to the Nucelo using ST-Link.
+Flash the .bin to the NUCLEO using ST-Link.

 Send commands via serial port terminal.
 Enter “help” for a list of commands.
 Enter “status” for the current state of all PWM pins.